 Previous to 2006, EPIC operated as comprehensive prescription plan for low and moderate income seniors.
 With the implementation of the Medicare Part D prescription benefit, the EPIC program began to slowly evolve to provide better coordination of services with Medicare Part D. However, in January 1, 2012, the EPIC program underwent a significant change when it began to provide a much more limited supplement prescription drug coverage to Part D; wherein benefits were only provided during Medicare Part D’s coverage gap, the so-called “donut hole”.
 Subsequently, NYS restored much of the EPIC program with the passage of new legislation in April 2012 that became effective January 2013.

-Currently EPIC offers supplement prescription coverage not only during Part D’s coverage gap, but also during Part D’s initial coverage and catastrophic phases, as well as providing assistance with some of Medicare Part D’s out-of-pocket expenses for EPIC members, refer to Health Plans, Medicare Part D, Description of Medicare Part D, Out-of-Pocket Expenses/Part D Cost Sharing, The Four Stages of Medicare Part D.
+Currently EPIC offers supplement prescription coverage not only during Part D’s coverage gap, but also during Part D’s initial coverage and catastrophic phases, as well as providing assistance with some of Medicare Part D’s out-of-pocket expenses for EPIC members, refer to Health Programs, Medicare Part D, Description of Medicare Part D, The Four Stages of Medicare Part D.

 In 2014, the NYS budget expanded the income threshold of the EPIC program up to $75,000 for single individuals and up to $100,000 for married couples.